CheeseCake87/markdown-docs-generator/README.md

 flask --app docs_gen compile
 ```

-This command is used to do a one time compile of the markdown files into HTML.
+This command is used to do a one-time compile of the markdown files into HTML.

 ```text
 flask --app docs_gen watch